oci-landing-zones/oracle-enterprise-landingzone/Official_Documentation/OELZ_Baseline_Deployment/Architecture_Guide.md

 For more information about federating with Active Directory, see [Federating with Microsoft Active Directory](https://docs.oracle.com/iaas/Content/Identity/Tasks/federatingADFS.htm).

+For more information about federating with Active Directory with IAM Identity domain.
+[Federating with AD with Identity Domain](https://docs.oracle.com/en-us/iaas/Content/Identity/identityproviders/manage-identity-providers.htm#manage-identity-providers).

 ## _Compliance_

 OELZv2 includes a set of pre-built policies and guardrails that help ensure that your OCI environment has a strong security foundation to help your organization achieve your security compliance goals.
 The security controls that have been implemented in OELZv2 include recommendations that help our customers attain [CIS 1.2](https://www.cisecurity.org/benchmark/oracle_cloud) compliance Level 1.